AugChiang/DAS-N2N_DEMO/README.md

 Following the training process of the original paper, the only pre-processing step applied is the z-score normalization.
 We finetuned the whole DAS-N2N model with 31 records of our DAS data, iterating for 1 epoch.

+## Demo
+- jupyter notebook: select the environment that just import and run the cells in `demo.ipynb`
+- command line: simply run the `demo.py`: $ python demo.py and it should do the work.
+(Figures are saved in `./fig/`)